Access Controls

 Create a new access control

-Users with the System administrator or Security administrator role can create new access controls.
-To do so, follow these steps:
+Users with the System administrator or Security administrator role can create new access controls when needed.
+To create a new access control, follow these steps:

 -